tradewright/ibapi-tools/ContractInspector/readme.md

 6. Select a single contract from the contracts grid and initiate a reqMktDepth() API call.
 The market depth data is displayed in real-time in separate grids for bids and asks.

+To install, simply download the relevant .zip file from the [Releases](../Releases) section and extract the files to a folder of your choice.

+To run, start the ContractInspector.exe file.